Samehbes/pizza-Shop/README.md

 # pizza-Shop
-In order to supply the growing demand in the pizza shop, We developed a website for the pizza shop we implemented the frontend and the backend Technologies used for the frontend -HTML5, CSS3, Javascript For the backend – php, MySQL
+In order to supply the growing demand in the pizza shop, We developed a website for the pizza shop we implemented the frontend and the backend the website has an admin login and a user login. in order to accses the admin login you need to write in the url /admin Technologies used for the frontend -HTML5, CSS3, Javascript For the backend – php, MySQL
 (project made by sameh besan & george abu kahlil)